WeConnectArchive/waltz-SDK-example/README.md

 2 first two have a list of invitations that were made by the user and the last one only the status

+## User informations

+The user have to be logged in to use it.

+1. Get user infos

+        WaltzSDKMgr.sharedManager.getUserInfos()

+2. Results are sent in this function:

+        func didGetWaltzUserInfoWithErrorCode(_ errorCode: SDKResponseCodes, userInfo: WaltzUserInfos?)

+If the status is SUCCESS you will have the user informations inside the WaltzUserInfos that look like that:

+	public class WaltzUserInfos {
+	    public let email: String
+	    public let name: String
+	    public let id: UUID
+    	}

 ## Waltz error code

     typedef enum {